rekcuFniarB/forum-theprodigy-ru/utils/UnixSocket2Websocket/README.md

     }
 ```

-Example Bash sending messages to websockets through this server:
+Example Bash script sending messages to websockets through this server:

 ```Bash
 echo -e "/path/\0Hello World!" | socat -d -d - UNIX-CONNECT:/tmp/web.socket
 ```

-Message, sent to UNIX soecket, should contain path string and message string separated by null byte, in the form of `/path/\0Message string`.
+Message sent to the UNIX soecket should contain path string and message string separated by null byte, in the form of `/path/\0Message string`.
 Message string can be also JSON encoded data.